ncochard/jspm-bug-01/README.md

-I created this repository just to illustrate a bug in the JSPM framework.
+I created this to illustrate what I thought was a bug in the JSPM framework.
+See the solution of the issue at the bottom of this page.

+# Description of the issue #
-# Install a local NPM repository #
+### Install a local NPM repository ###
 To test this, you will need to run an NPM server locally.
 I am suggesting using Sinopia.
 If you already have a local NPM repository, you can skip these steps.

 I'm pretty sure that I would get the same error using the official NPM repository.
 But I do not want to publish this package into the official NPM repository unnecessarily.